hautelook/halo-react-test/README.md

 ## Challenge

 Use the production HauteLook Events API to list all the events in a grid format.
 Go to the index web page for detailed instructions.
 You are free to use whatever JS/CSS packages, libraries, tools and frameworks to complete the task.
 However, you must use React to render the markup into the DOM.
-You will be judged on the quality of code, the use of React and the look of the webpage.
+You will be judged on the quality of code, the use of React and the look of the webpage on both a laptop and a mobile device.
 You do not need to minify or compress the JS or CSS.
 However, you are encouraged to organize your JS and CSS in a way you think is best for someone to review the code.

 ### Support